dIB59/How-Long-to-Beat-your-steam-games/README.md

 # SteamGames

 Welcome to SteamGames, a project that allows you to retrieve data about Steam users.
+It is mainly about how long it will take a user to beat thier entire steam library.
 This README will guide you on how to use the project effectively.

 ## Getting Started